HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

-I am an accomplished Analytics and Engineer, harnessing over 4 years of invaluable experience.
+I am an accomplished Data and Analytics Engineer, harnessing over 4 years of invaluable experience.
 With a strong foundation in my field, I bring a unique blend of technical expertise and exceptional communication skills.
 Collaborating seamlessly with stakeholders from diverse functional teams is second nature to me.

 A considerable amount of my time is spent doing community work on things that I hope will help humanity in some way and my open-source work is supported by the community.